-During the year ended July 31, 2018, Ferrellgas recognized exit costs associated with a crude oil storage agreement that is no longer being utilized, primarily due to the various Midstream dispositions described in Note D - Acquisitions, dispositions and other significant transactions, and for which Ferrellgas does not anticipate any future economic benefit.
+During the year ended July 31, 2018, Ferrellgas recognized exit costs associated with a crude oil storage agreement that is no longer being utilized, primarily due to the various Midstream dispositions described in Note C - Acquisitions, dispositions and other significant transactions, and for which Ferrellgas does not anticipate any future economic benefit.
 The \$11.8 million charge was recorded in "cost of sales - midstream operations" in the consolidated statements of operations.
 The following provides the activity in the exit costs liability included in "Other liabilities" within the consolidated balance sheets:

-Contract exit costs
+Co ntract exit costs

 July 31, 2017 \$ -

 Net expense 11,804

-Cash payments and other -
+Cash payments and other

-July 31, 2018 \$ 11,804
+July 31, 2018 11,804

+Accretion 448

+Cash payments and other (802)

+July 31, 2019 \$ 11,450